robspassky/sqlshell/src/docs/users-guide.md

 * Via *apt*, install the `libreadline-java` package.
 * Ensure that `/usr/share/java/libreadline-java.jar` is in your `CLASSPATH`.
 * Ensure that `LD_LIBRARY_PATH` contains `/usr/lib/jni`

-### Getting Editline to work

-Editline keyboard bindings aren't always "correct" out of the box.
-For instance, tab completion didn't work for me on Ubuntu or Mac OS X. To correct this problem, I put the following line in my `$HOME/.editrc` file:

-    bind \\t rl_complete

-Since I am also a long-time Emacs user, I want an incremental reverse-search capability.
-To do that with Editline requires an additional line in `.editrc`:

-    bind '^R' em-inc-search-prev

-Here are instructions on getting Editline installed and working on various platforms.

-#### Mac OS X

-See **Getting GNU Readline to work**, above.
-(On Mac OS X, GNU Readline is really Editline.)

-#### Linux

-These instructions differ, depending on the Linux distribution.

-##### Ubuntu

-* Via *apt*, install the `libreadline-java` and `libedit2` packages.
-* Ensure that `/usr/share/java/libreadline-java.jar` is in your `CLASSPATH`.
-* Ensure that `LD_LIBRARY_PATH` contains `/usr/lib/jni`
-* Invoke SQLShell with `-r editline`, to force it to use Editline.
-* See the *editrc*(5) man page for keybinding customization instructions.

 ### Using a Specific Readline Library